-Additional resources will be added during the Fall 2022 semester.
+Additional resources will be added in Winter 2023.

 History of Religions strives to publish scholarship that reflects engagement with particular traditions, places, and times and yet also speaks to broader methodological and/or theoretical issues in the study of religion.
 Toward encouraging critical conversations in the field, HR also publishes review articles and comprehensive book reviews by distinguished authors.

 AtlaSerials combines an index to journal articles, book reviews, and collections of essays in all fields of religion with ATLA's online collection of major religion and theology journals.
 It includes citations from journals, essay, multi-author works, book review and multimedia.
 This database is produced by the American Theological Library Association.